 The court found that while both works shared the same basic plot premise—a group of students venture off to a cabin in the wilderness and are subsequently murdered—this was a common and unprotectable horror staple.
 Beyond that, the overall stories were quite different.

-Interestingly, Gallagher argued that the producers of the “Cabin” film had access to his book because he sold it on the Venice Beach boardwalk, at the Santa Monica Third Street Promenade and outside the Chinese Theatre.
+Interestingly, Gallagher argued that the producers of the Cabin film had access to his book because he sold it on the Venice Beach boardwalk, at the Santa Monica Third Street Promenade and outside the Chinese Theatres.
 That was ultimately irrelevant to the court in the absence of sufficient similarities between the works, and the judge tossed the case.

 8. Dracula vs. Nosferatu